Home Roofing & Shed Designs Solar Panel Installation: 4 Key Things To Know Before You Start

 1. Your Rooftop

-Before installing the panels to your roof, you need to consider the condition it’s in.
+Before installing the panels on your roof, you need to consider the condition it’s in.
 If your roof requires repairs, you should do this before you have your solar panels installed.
 It can be difficult to remove them afterward to get repairs done.
 You want to make sure that everything is in condition to avoid accidents and problems later on.
 You want to ensure the safety of all involved.

 1. Installers